Redditor Wants To Fence Her Yard Because She Has A Dog, But Worries That Neighbors' Kids Will Lose Their Favorite Place To Play

 "NTA, it is your property"

-"Keep it impersonal and be sure to deflect any implications anyone other than you has any right to the space."
+"Keep it impersonal and be sure to deflect any implications that anyone other than you has any right to the space."

-"I would stop at "I need the fence for my dog”."
+"I would stop at 'I need the fence for my dog.'"

 Psychologists note that empathy plays a significant role in how individuals approach decisions that affect others.